A-Singh15/EA/readme.md

-# EA-JobSim
+# EA-Internship

-### Electronic Arts Software Engineering Virtual Experience Program
+### Electronic Arts Software Engineering Intership

-This repository contains the tasks and outputs for the Electronic Arts (EA) Software Engineering Virtual Experience Program on Forage.
+This repository contains the tasks and outputs for the Electronic Arts (EA) Software Engineering Intership.
 Below is an overview of the project tasks and files included in this repository.

 ---